Skip to main content

 SDK & Architecture

 A set of browser-native APIs for creating reusable, encapsulated UI elements.
-Primer Checkout is built on Web Components, which means its elements (like <primer-checkout> and <primer-card-form>) work in any framework — React, Vue, Svelte, or plain HTML — without adapters or wrappers.
-See Core Concepts for more detail.
+The Web SDK is built on Web Components, which means its elements (like <primer-checkout> and <primer-card-form>) work in any framework.
+See Core Concepts.

 A browser feature that isolates a component’s internal HTML and CSS from the rest of the page.
-Every Primer component uses Shadow DOM, which prevents your styles from accidentally breaking the checkout and prevents checkout styles from leaking into your app.
-Because external CSS selectors can’t reach inside the Shadow DOM, you customize appearance through CSS variables instead.
+Every Web SDK component uses Shadow DOM.
+Because external CSS selectors can’t reach inside, you customize appearance through CSS variables instead.

-A card input field (card number, expiry, CVV) that renders inside a secure iframe managed by Primer.
-Sensitive card data is captured directly by Primer’s servers and never touches your page’s DOM, keeping your integration PCI-compliant without additional certification effort.
+A card input field that renders inside a secure iframe managed by Primer.
+Sensitive card data never touches your page’s DOM, keeping your integration PCI-compliant.

 Payment Concepts

 A way for a customer to pay — for example, a credit card, PayPal, Apple Pay, or Google Pay.
 Available payment methods are configured in the Primer Dashboard and delivered to the SDK through the client session.
-In code, each method has a type string such as PAYMENT_CARD, PAYPAL, or APPLE_PAY.
+Each method has a type string such as PAYMENT_CARD, PAYPAL, or APPLE_PAY.

 Primer’s system for securely storing a customer’s payment details for future use.
 When vaulting is enabled, returning customers can pay with a saved card or payment method without re-entering their details.
 The SDK exposes vault data through the primer:vault-methods-update event and the <primer-vault-manager> component.
 See SDK Options — Vault.